Maggie-XShen/smc-in-a-box/README.md

    $ go version
    ```

    Second, ensure that MySQL is installed and running with a configured username and password for connections.
-The default credentials in SetupDatabase() (store.go) may need to be replaced with your own.
+The default credentials used in SetupDatabase() may need to be replaced with your own.

    ```
    $ mysql --version